You are now in the main content area

 Navigating online resources can be difficult, but we’re here to help you find whatever you need quickly and effectively.
 Our team of plugged-in Peer Advisors will answer questions about design teams, co-op, mental health supports, plus so much more.
 Fill out The FYI form and you’ll get a response within 24 hours between Monday to Friday.
 If you need immediate help, contact these support services.

 Events and workshops

-Join a workshop hosted by PNP’s Peer Facilitators or meet other students with similar interests and goals during group advising sessions led by Peer Advisors.
+Join a workshop or a group advising session to meet other students with similar interests and goals.
 Check out all upcoming events below.